 The remaining books use a chronological approach.
 Book E covers from Genesis to Ruth, Book F covers First Samuel to Malachi, Book G covers the message and ministry of Jesus Christ, and Book H studies the Book of Acts.

 The books of the Bible are taught chronologically rather than in the order they appear in the Bible.
 For instance, when studying through the books of Kings, lessons from other Biblical books that correlate are inserted in their proper places.

 I almost hate to list this series under "curriculum" because the emphasis is on the Bible more than in typical curricula.
 Lessons reinforce Bible knowledge rather than developing slightly connected topics as do many so-called Bible curriculum lessons.
 The historical books are given more attention because the goal is to get the overview of God's plan as I recommend when I talk about how we should best approach Bible study for children.

-A Scripture passage(s), lesson goal, and a memory verse are listed at the beginning of each lesson along with a small timeline to help us place events in context.
+A Scripture passage(or passages), lesson goal, and a memory verse are listed at the beginning of each lesson along with a small timeline to help us place events in context.
 This is followed by background and explanatory information, then questions that require both recall and thinking.
 Thought questions prompt students to apply Scripture to their lives.
 Supplemental exercises (crosswords, word searches, mazes, etc.) are included after many of the lessons.
-Constant references to a time line help students to keep the "big picture" in sight.
+Constant references to a timeline help students to keep the "big picture" in sight.
 Unit tests are also in the student book.

-Although this series (books A through H) is designated only for use up through seventh grade, the books do not show grade levels, and we might use some from the end of the series beyond seventh grade.
+Although this series (books A through H) is designated only for use up through seventh grade, the books do not show grade levels, and you might use some from the end of the series beyond seventh grade.
 They are particularly useful for students who have not done any significant amount of Bible study.
-While they might be "too young" for some students, Books E through H are interestingly-written, solid Bible study for students who need to build a foundation.
+While they might be too elementary for some students, Books E through H are interestingly-written, solid Bible study for students who need to build a foundation.